temporalio/documentation/docs-src/java/how-to-use-a-custom-payload-codec-in-java.md

 Use `CodecDataConverter` with an instance of a Data Converter and the custom `PayloadCodec` in the `WorkflowClient` options that you use in your Worker process and to start your Workflow Executions.

-For example, to set a custom `PayloadCodec` implementation with the `DefaultDataConverter`, use the following code:
+For example, to set a custom `PayloadCodec` implementation with `DefaultDataConverter`, use the following code:

 ```java
 WorkflowServiceStubs service = WorkflowServiceStubs.newLocalServiceStubs();